What legal ramifications of serving as a leader on the board of a homeschool group have for an individual?

-The answer lies in the responsibility of leadership.
-All leaders, officers or directors of a nonprofit has some responsibilities.
+All leaders, officers or directors of a nonprofit organization have some legal responsibilities.
 Each board member has a fiduciary (i.e. legal) duty of care and loyalty to manage the organization and its funds within the purpose/mission of the organization and not for private gain or benefit.
 The board’s job is to govern the organization, be responsible for the management of funds, and be responsible for its programs.
 Those are the “legal ramifications” of leadership.

 Specifically, the duty of care includes:

 - Be aware of the nonprofit’s mission, plans and policies